AustraliaIsMyCity/spinners_ts/README.md

 Your tool for self-defense is a spinning ring of weapon slots around your hero, that automatically fires projectiles, according to the equipped weapons.
 Even though the attacks are automatic, the player needs to activly dodge enemies and their attacks, while repositioning himself to get advantageous attack positions.</p>
 <h2 id="core-gemapley">Core Gemapley</h2>
 <p><strong>C1</strong><br>
-You start the game in your own arena, where you stay most of time though the game.<br>
+You start the game in your own arena, where you stay most of time though the game.
 The arena is square and the player can move freely, but can’t leave it on own will.<br>
+<strong>C1.5</strong><br>
-Enemies will only be present during a wave.
+Enemies will only be present during a wave and each wave consists of several of the same unit.
+Enemies spawn in an interval until all enemies are spawned (typically 50) or the arena maximum is reached.
 A wave is counted as complete, if all enemies are defeated.
-Waves get stronger as the game progresses.<br>
+Waves get more health as the game progresses.<br>
 <strong>C2</strong><br>
-There is time between waves, that the players can use for various actions.
+There is time between waves (approx. 20-40s), that the players can use for various actions, like upgrading and rearranging weapons (more later).
 A new wave starts if the player confirms he is ready, or when a timer expired.
 Waves always start at the same time for all players.
 After defeating a wave, rewards may be given to the player.<br>
 <strong>C3</strong><br>
 The player takes damage if he gets in contact with enemy units.
 This will kill the unit and deal damage to the player, equal to their health remaining.
-Damaged enemies do less damage on contact.<br>
+Damaged enemies do less damage on contact.
+Enemies also get faster the longer they live, so it is advisable to kill old creeps first.<br>
+<strong>C3.5</strong><br>
+A hero always has the same HP pool, which is not automaticall increasing with each wave.
+Enemies do always the same damage, regardless of the current wave.
+A hero can take approximatly 25 hits of full HP enemies before dying.
+There is no health regen, but the hero will heal slightly after each wave.<br>
 <strong>C4</strong><br>
 If the player takes fatal damage, the wave ends instantly and the player is resurrected.
 This can happen up to X times (preferable <strong>3</strong>).
 If this would happen once more, the player drops out of the game, can leave or continue as spectator.
 Once he failed to complete a wave and is resurrected, he can either repeat the same wave again or go directly to the next one (like everyone else).<br>
 <strong>C5</strong><br>
-The game progresses endlessly, so it will always finsish with the last player dying X times.</p>
+Gold is the most important resource besides weapons as is needed for nearly all weapon improvements.
+The player gains gold with every lasthit.
+Gold gained increases significantly with wave count.<br>
+<strong>C6</strong><br>
+The game progresses until the win condition is met (different for versus/coop).
+In coop it lasts until you defeated the final boss (more rounds come with higher difficulty) or all players are dead and in versus until the last man standing.</p>
 <h2 id="weapons">Weapons</h2>
 <p><strong>C10</strong><br>
 Weapons are the deciding factor of the game.
 A weapon is an item that the player can equip in one of his <strong>8</strong> weapon slots around the hero (in a special interface).
 Weapons are non-physical items and are stored in an infinite seperate inventory.<br>